avh4/elm-program-test/docs/cmds.md

 As the error explains, we must use `TestContext.withSimulatedEffects` before the test will work.
-But in order to call `withSimulatedEffects`, we have to provide a function of type `effect -> List TestContext.SimulatedEffect`.
+But using it requires us to provide a function of type `effect -> TestContext.SimulatedEffect`.
-But the effect type of our program
+Because the effect type of our program
-(the type that `init` and `update` return as the second item in the tuple) is currently `Cmd Msg` -- which is a type that is not possible to inspect the values of.
+(the type that `init` and `update` return as the second item in the tuple) is currently `Cmd Msg` (which Elm does not currently allow us to inspect the values of), we'll need to do the following before the test will work:

-So first we'll need to make a new type which can represent all the effects our program can produce, then we can implement the required function, and then we'll be able to inspect and simulate those effects in our tests.
+1. make a new type which can represent all the effects our program can produce
+1. implement the required `effect -> TestContext.SimulatedEffect` function
+1. use `withSimulatedEffects` to set up the test
+1. ✅ watch the test pass!

 ## Making it work